Taphrina pruni: Hosts

 Taphrina pruni produces a distinctive tongue-like growth, similar to other closely related species such as Taphrina alni on alder (Alnus glutinosa) and Taphrina padi on bird cherry Prunus padus.
 The growth is the distorted fruit and not a fungus in its entirety.

 Taphrina pruni is also found on bird cherry (Prunus padus), almond (Prunus amygdalus), peach and nectarine (Prunus persica).
 The Mirabelle or Greengage varieties of Prunus domestica may be more resistant.

 Distribution

 The gall is widely distributed, under recorded in the United Kingdom, but found throughout the temperate Northern Hemisphere.

 Structure and appearance

 Fruits

-The gall is usually known as 'pocket plum', however alternatives are 'starved plum'; 'bladder bullace; and 'mock plum'.
-The gall appears on the developing fruit, rendering it inedible and resulting in an elongated, flattened, hollow, stone-less gall of any colour from light green, through grey to light orange.
+The gall is usually known as 'pocket plum'; however alternatives are 'starved plum', 'bladder bullace', and 'mock plum'.
+The gall appears on the developing fruit, rendering it inedible and resulting in an elongated, flattened, hollow, stone-less gall ranging in colour from light green through grey to light orange.
 The surface of the gall becomes corrugate and coated with the fungus, showing as a white bloom of ascospore producing hyphae.
-The totally inedible fruits shrivel and most fall.
+The fruits become totally inedible, shrivel, and usually fall.

-In Britain the gall forms in May/June, reaches its full size in July / August and persists to September, some overwintering, but most falling.
+In Britain the galls form in May and June, reach full size in July and August, and persist to September; some remain on the tree over winter, but most fall to the ground.